linzhi2013/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Guanliang Meng is a PhD student at the Museum Koenig, Bonn, Germany.
-His interests include phylogenomics, phenotypic evolution, biodiversity research, developing bioinformatics tools.
+Guanliang Meng is a PhD student at the Museum Koenig and the University of Bonn, Bonn, Germany.
+His interests include phylogenomics, phenotypic evolution, biodiversity research, developing bioinformatics analysis tools.